+We want to get to the new-hardware wizard for Logic.
+Please connect Logic to the PC and open Device Manager.
 In Windows 10 and 8.1, you can right-click on the Windows logo in the lower left and select Device Manager.

 Select the second option for "Browse my computer for driver software."

-This time, instead of clicking the Browse button, click "Let me pick from a list of device drivers on my computer."
+Click "Let me pick from a list of device drivers on my computer."

 Next, it will ask you for the device type.
 Select "Universal Serial Bus Controllers."